 That word “story” can be perplexing.
 If your website has an About Us page, you’re telling a story, right?
-If a direct mail letter explains why you needs to raise funds, you’re telling a story, right?
+If a direct mail letter explains why you need to raise funds, aren’t you being persuasive?

 Maybe.
 But neither is the right kind of storytelling for donors, because these stories are too focused on you.

 Who does a potential donor want you to focus on?
 Them!
-How does your reader want to feel?
+How do they want to feel?
 Like they can create real change in the world … through your nonprofit.